gemma-fine-tuning/services/README.md

 # Web Platform for Gemma 3 VLM Fine-Tuning

-> To be written and documented...

-This project sets up cloud infra for runing fine tuning jobs on Gemma models using the Hugging Face ecosystem.
-We leverage GCP technologies such as Cloud Run, Cloud Storage, Firestore for a scalable and efficient system.
+This project sets up cloud infrastructure on Google Cloud Platform (GCP) for managing and running fine tuning jobs on Gemma models.
+We use Cloud Run, Cloud Storage, Firestore, Firebase, API Gateway, and various LLM fine tuning and inference frameworks for a scalable, customizable, and efficient system.
+Besides accessing our service through our web platform, you can easily deploy this on your own GCP project, or use it as reference for building similar systems.

-Jet Chiang & Adarsh Dubey -- Google Summer of Code 2025 @ Google DeepMind
+Jet Chiang (@supreme-gg-gg) & Adarsh Dubey (@inclinedadarsh) -- Google Summer of Code 2025 @ Google DeepMind

 ## Features